 Habitats

 Isopods are detritivores, which means they feed on decomposed organic material—often plant matter.
 Live plants can augment this natural diet, contributing to an overall healthier, happier population of isopods.
+The presence of live plants can also improve the overall health and vitality of the isopod population.
 Moreover, live plants can maintain a steady humidity level, provide shelter, create a favourable aesthetic, and contribute to the overall wellness of your terrarium environment.

 Selecting the Right Plants

 Not all plants are suitable for isopod-friendly environments.
 Choosing plants that can thrive in high-humidity terrains and donate ample leaf litter is crucial.
+It is important to select safe, non-toxic plants to ensure the well-being of both isopods and other terrarium inhabitants.
 Common plants used in isopod habitats include varieties of ferns, miniature orchids, and bromeliads.
-These plants not only adapt well to terrarium conditions but also contribute to isopods' dietary and shelter needs.
+These plants not only adapt well to terrarium conditions but also contribute to isopods’ dietary and shelter needs.

 Benefits of Isopods in a Plant Ecosystem

 Isopods play an indispensable role in the plant ecosystem.
-Feeding on decomposed plant material, they convert dead organic matter back into essential nutrients.
+Feeding on decomposed plant material, they help break down dead organic matter, converting it back into essential nutrients and facilitating nutrient cycling in the soil.
 This recycling of plant matter leads to soil rejuvenation and promotes plant growth.
 By integrating isopods into your terrarium, you’re creating a self-sustaining, efficient environment where both parties benefit.

 The Perfect Isopod Species